chrisnoonan98675/site/xl-deploy/how-to/connect-xl-deploy-to-ldap-or-active-directory.markdown

 - user management
 ---

-This tutorial describes how to connect XL Deploy or XL Release to your LDAP or Active Directory.
+This tutorial describes how to connect XL Deploy to your LDAP or Active Directory.

 ## Step 1 Get your LDAP credentials